rolling-scopes-school/tasks/tasks/connections/README.md

 - [PrimeNG](https://primeng.org/installation)
 - [Taiga UI](https://taiga-ui.dev/getting-started)

-You also need [NgRx](https://ngrx.io/guide/store) for production.
+You may also need [NgRx](https://ngrx.io/guide/store) for production.
 You are free to utilize any development packages ( eslint, [husky](https://typicode.github.io/husky/), [prettier](https://prettier.io/docs/en/) etc.) that are installed in `devDependencies` to aid in application construction but usage of any